I.B. + M.A. DE LANDE LONG

 SOFTWARE + CONSULTANCY

-This page describes some of the packet telecommand features supported by the Telecommand Encoder Shell and Telecommand Decoder Shell.
-For the definition of the features described here, see the standards and recommendations documents.
+This page describes some of the telecommand features supported by the Telecommand Encoder Shell and Telecommand Decoder Shell.
+For the definition of the features described here, see the standards documents.

-NOTE: In common with older issues of the standards and recommendations, we use the term Packet Telecommand.
-It refers to the protocols for the transport of data units, such as packets, in TC Transfer Frames.
-However, the protocols are not limited to packets and recent issues of the standards no longer use the term.
+Note: Older issues of the standards use the term Packet Telecommand for the protocols that transport data units, such as packets, in TC Transfer Frames.
+However, the protocols are not limited to packets.
+The current standards no longer use the term.

 Telecommand Services

-The Telecommand Encoder Shell and Telecommand Decoder Shell support any valid combination of use of the services.
+The Telecommand Encoder Shell and Telecommand Decoder Shell support any valid combination of the services.

 Packets